Ken Chu (businessman)

 Ken Chu (born 1974 in Hong Kong) is the chairman and CEO of the Mission Hills Group, a Chinese company that operates golf resorts.

 Education

 Chu earned a bachelor's degree in Business Administration from the University of Western Ontario in Canada.
-He is also the youngest person to receive a Honorary Doctorate of Law Degree for his contribution to sports, leisure developments and community services in Hong Kong and China.
+He is also the youngest person to receive an Honorary Doctorate of Law Degree for his contribution to sports, leisure developments and community services in Hong Kong and China.